wpsharks/comet-cache-kb/questions/2015/70-why-are-the-static-cdn-filters-not-rewriting-all-of-my-static-resource-urls.md

 toc-enable: off
 ---

 When the ZenCache Static CDN Filters are enabled, ZenCache will attempt to rewrite all static resource URLs on your site so that those resources point to the configured CDN.
-If some of your static resource URLs are not changing and you've verified that those file extensions have not been excluded via the Static CDN Filters **Blacklisted File Extensions** or **Blacklisted URI Exclusion Patterns**, then your WordPress theme and/or one or more of your WordPress plugins may not be implementing WordPress standard coding practices and therefore preventing ZenCache from rewriting those URLs.
+If some of your static resource URLs are not changing and you've verified that those file extensions and URIs have not been excluded via the **Blacklisted File Extensions** or **Blacklisted URI Exclusion Patterns** (see **WordPress Dashboard → ZenCache → Plugin Options → Static CDN Filters**), then your WordPress theme, and/or one or more of your WordPress plugins, may not be implementing proper WordPress coding standards, thereby preventing ZenCache from properly rewriting those URLs.

 The [WordPress Plugin API](https://codex.wordpress.org/Plugin_API) provides many hooks that allow other WordPress plugins, such as ZenCache, to "filter" the values of things (such as URLs) so that they can be changed in a dynamic way.
 However, if a WordPress theme or plugin does not implement the Plugin API, then other plugins (such as ZenCache) won't be able to change any of that content (e.g., a URL).